Plan to Join Us for an All-New Annual Meeting June 23-27, 2019, in Charlotte, North Carolina

 • Attendees will have a chance to engage with industry and get a look at the latest in laboratory technology.

-To help with the expense of attending the 2018 ASCLS Annual Meeting, we are pleased to offer travel grants for our student members and new professionals / new members.
-These grants are made possible with support provided by Beckman Coulter, the ASCLS Student Forum, ASCLS Diversity Advocacy Council (DAC) and the ASCLS New Professional and New Member Forum (NPNMF).
+To help with the expense of attending the ASCLS Annual Meeting, we are pleased to offer travel grants for our student members and new professionals/new members.
+These grants are made possible with support provided by Beckman Coulter, the ASCLS Developing Professionals Forum, ASCLS Diversity Advocacy Council (DAC), and the ASCLS Ascending Professionals Forum.
 They are available on a competitive basis.
-Click on the links below to view the receipents in each category.
+Click on the links below to view the 2018 receipents in each category.

 ASCLS once again gave back to the annual meeting host city with ASCLS Provides HOPE – Helping Other People Event.
 This year’s event, hosted by the ASCLS Promotion of the Profession Committee, supported Rush University Community Programs.
 The Rush Community Service Initiatives Program (RCSIP) was established in 1991 to create a network of community service programs that match Rush student interest and initiative with the social and healthcare needs of the Chicago population.